austin3410/Gary/README.rst

 - **Interactive Music Player** - A music player with buttons and menus, instead of all slash commands.
 - **SpongeBob Mock Case** - A message command to convert any previous message to mock case (will also automatically pick someone to mock)
 - **ChatGPT Powered AI Responses** - Any @Gary message is routed through ChatGPT for seemless AI answers, right in Discord!
-- **ChatGPT Powered AI Image Generation** - Use ChatGPT to generate AI images!
+- **ChatGPT Powered AI Image Generation** - Use DALL·E 3 to generate AI images!
 - **Much More!**

 Wavelink Music